hodrigohamalho/fuse-workshop-doc/README.md

-# Camel Walkthrough
+# Fuse Workshop

-This project is a sequence of hands-on labs to help people understand Red Hat Fuse (Camel) in a hands-on approach.
+This project is a sequence of hands-on labs to help people understand Red Hat Fuse based on the community project Apache Camel  in a hands-on approach.

-It is focused on the Fuse with Spring Boot.
+This is focused on the Fuse with Spring Boot.

 Those walkthroughs follow the structure to be deployed in the Red Hat *Integreatly* environment.